tijnedens/rooster-color/README.md

 * Select **Load Unpacked**.
 * Now select the unpacked folder called '*rooster-color-\<version\>*'.
 * Extension should now be installed and displayed on the extensions page.
-## Usage
+### Usage

-When visiting [rooster.rug.nl](https:rooster.rug.nl), open the extension UI by pressing the small jigsaw icon in the top right menu bar and clicking on the extension.
+When visiting [rooster.rug.nl](https:rooster.rug.nl), open the extension UI by pressing the RC icon in the top right menu bar.

-> Tip: You can pin the extension to the menu bar.
-> * Just click on the jigsaw icon to open the extensions menu.
-> * Then press the small pin icon next to the extension name.

 Special Thanks
 --------------